Sister Claire

-Sister Marie Claire (1937 – 11 February 2018) was an artist and Catholic nun from Bangalore, India, with over 750 paintings and works of art to her name.
+Sister Marie Claire (1937 – 11 February 2018) was a religious sister from Bangalore, India, and an artist with over 750 paintings and works.
 Her works are especially known for using Indian imagery in Christian scenes.
 As such, she is one of the few highly known contemporary Indian Christian artists.

 Early life

 Sister Claire was the second of nine children born in Andhra Pradesh.
 She was born into an upper-caste Hindu family and given the name Meera.
 Her father was employed by the Indian railways and received frequent transfers.
 The family moved with him whenever he was transferred.
 When the family moved to Bangalore, Sr. Claire was sent to a Christian school, where she found a love for Jesus.

 At the age of 17, to avoid an arranged marriage, she fled from her home to the St. Mary’s convent run by the Salesian Missionaries of Mary Immaculate (SMMI) at Bangalore.
 At the age of 18, she was baptized and joined the SMMI.
 Sr Claire was assigned to teach 6th and 7th standard classes.
 When she fell ill and was unable to teach, she started painting.
 Recognizing her talent, her mother superior sent her to art school.